HealthScope Benefits (DART) Home Health Care in SW Fort Worth/Burleson, TX

 - Medical social work services — care coordination and community resource connections

-Getting Started with HealthScope Benefits DART Home Health Coverage
+How to Get Started with HealthScope Benefits DART Home Health Coverage

 The authorization process for home health care under a HealthScope Benefits-administered plan generally follows these steps:

 - Physician order.
 Home health care under most commercial plans requires a written order from the treating physician.
-This is typically arranged during a hospital discharge from facilities like Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest, or during an outpatient office visit when a new care need is identified.
+This is typically arranged during a hospital discharge from Texas Health Harris Methodist Hospital Southwest or Baylor Scott & White Medical Center Hillcrest, or during an outpatient office visit when a new care need is identified.

 - Benefits verification.
 Before services begin, the home care agency contacts HealthScope Benefits directly to verify active coverage, identify the home health benefit, and confirm any deductible, copayment, or authorization requirement applicable to your specific plan.

 - Prior authorization.
-Many HealthScope Benefits plans require prior authorization for home health services.
-The agency submits clinical documentation — including the physician's order, a plan of care, and a description of skilled need — to support the authorization request.
+Many HealthScope Benefits DART plans require prior authorization for home health services.
+The agency submits clinical documentation — including the physician's order, a plan of care, and a description of the skilled need — to support the authorization request.

 - Care coordination begins.
 Once authorization is confirmed, a Registered Nurse Director of Nursing conducts an in-home clinical assessment, develops an individualized care plan, and coordinates the clinical team.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.

 - Claims submission.
 The agency bills HealthScope Benefits directly on your behalf for authorized services rendered.
 You are responsible only for applicable cost-sharing as defined by your plan.